pszponder/dev-notes_go_archived/notes/go_generics.md

 ### Built-In Type Constraints

-**NOTE:** Outside of the `any` and `comparable` type constraints which are available globally, you will have to import the `constraints` package to access the other built-in constraints.
+**NOTE:** Outside of the `any` and `comparable` type constraints which are available globally, you will have to import the `constraints` package to access the other built-in constraints, or compose your own.

 | Constraint   | Description                                                                  |
 | ------------ | ---------------------------------------------------------------------------- |